 Medical cannabis treatments are classed as a controlled drug so the pharmacist has responsibility to work through the associated processes.
 The Royal Pharmaceutical Society has helpful guidance – Medicinal Cannabis Pharmacy Alert – which summarises what pharmacists need to do, on their website.

 The best thing to do is speak to your local pharmacy, prior to issuing your first prescription, so they have some warning.
 Though it will depend on the pharmacy, speaking to them beforehand is likely to benefit the patient.

 Some licensed producers also provide options to deliver their CBMPs directly to patients at home, so this may also be an option depending on what you are prescribing.

 In England, doctors working for NHS trusts and health and social care bodies are provided with indemnity insurance through the Clinical Negligence Scheme for Trusts (CNST).
 Similar arrangements are in place for Scotland, Northern Ireland and Wales.

 As medical cannabis in the UK is currently only available privately, doctors must have suitable insurance.
 The GMC state that doctors working in private practice in the UK must have “adequate and appropriate insurance or indemnity arrangements in place covering the full scope of your medical practice”.
 This means that even if doctors are working privately within an NHS or health and social care body premises, they must still be covered.

 If you already have insurance in place, review the terms of your coverage.
-If you’re looking for insurance which covers medical cannabis prescriptions, read our guide which includes links to insurance brokers with medical cannabis in their coverage.
+If you’re looking for insurance which covers medical cannabis prescriptions, read our guide which includes links to exclusive medical cannabis coverage for our members.